your answers to some of the questions that people asked regarding following

 What, then, can you do?
 Well,

-(Fox News) and reading only the headlines.
-I do not waste my time getting
+and reading only the headlines.
+You do not have to waste your time getting

 caught up in reading the stories behind the headlines.
 All that matters is

-that I get a glimpse of what is happening in the world.
+that you get a glimpse of what is happening in the world.
 The why

-doesnt matter because I already know the whythe
+doesnt matter because we already know the whythe

 psychological brokenness that drives us all